akaliutau/indexframe/README.md

 ## Result Packs

-Every serious run should become a result pack.

-A result pack is the atomic memory unit of Indexframe:
+Every run should become a result pack: the atomic memory unit of IndexFrame:

 ```text
 video_id